Simbioz/sequencer.js/README.md

 # sequencer.js

-A simple but powerful task sequencer.
+A simple but powerful and *extensible* task sequencer.

 # Installation